DavidCroitoru/CRDG/README.md

 ## CDRG is a powerful solution for accessing remote desktops without the need for additional client software.
 This project includes a Linux VM image and a modern application built with Flutter. 🎉

+## CRDG suports file transfers from server to client
+## NEW AND IMPROVED WOL SUPPORT

 ## 🚀 Features
 Clientless: No need to install client software on user devices.
 Built on top of Apache Gucamole, MIT License ver 0.9.8.
 Modern Interface: Application developed in Flutter for an intuitive and smooth user experience.
 Multi-protocol support: Supports various protocols for remote access.

-NEW AND IMPROVED WOL SUPPORT

-## CRDG suports file transfers from server to client

 ###  🖥️ VNC
 ###  🖥️ RDP